Poultry/Avian Scientist (Assistant/Associate Professor)

 The University of Georgia began offering specialized study in the poultry sciences even before creating the Department of Poultry Science in 1912.
 In the years since, many students have received degrees in poultry science.
 The department is proud of the fact that most graduates enter poultry professions after graduation.
 Poultry production is Georgia’s largest agricultural industry, and agriculture is Georgia’s largest industry.
 Undergraduate students may prepare for a career in the poultry industry or for further study in various graduate programs.
 Students study the genetics, embryology, and physiology of the bird, nutrition, diseases, poultry and poultry products, economics and business.
 This knowledge may be applied to the management of flocks and the management of poultry firms.

 Applicants should submit: (1) letter of application; (2) a summary that addresses teaching and research interests; (3) curriculum vita; (4) provide at least three names as references; and (5) Graduate School transcripts.
 Applicant screening will begin immediately.
 Candidates are encouraged to· submit their materials by April 1, 2019; however, screening will continue until the position is filled.
-Questions regarding the position should be addressed to Dr. Todd Applegate, Department Head, [email protected]Location of Vacancy Athens Area EEO Statement
+Questions regarding the position should be addressed to Dr. Todd Applegate, Department Head, [email protected]Location of Vacancy:

 The Department of Poultry Science at the University of Georgia invites applications for an academic year (9-month) tenured or tenure-track faculty position.
 The position will have a research (75%) and instruction (25%) appointment.
 Successful applicants will be expected to establish innovative, nationally-recognized research and teaching programs that complement existing disciplines and faculty within the department.
-Potential research foci for either position could include, but are not limited to developmental embryology, welfare neurobiology/stress physiology, ethology, muscle biology, and/or parasitology.
+Potential research foci for this position could include poultry welfare, ethology, and/or neurobiology/stress physiology.
 The successful candidate will be expected to obtain extramural funding related to their research and/or teaching interests, and to develop strong graduate programs that produces leaders and innovators that advance subsequent poultry/avian science research, education and poultry sector innovation.
 Teaching responsibilities could include departmental undergraduate and graduate courses in the area of the candidate’s expertise and may involve contributing to existing courses or creating new courses.
 Additional duties include undergraduate mentorship, student recruitment and professional service.
 The University of Georgia is a preeminent Land Grant university with opportunities for collaboration with faculty that have diverse research interests.
-Furthermore, the University has core facilities and service laboratories, including Functional Genomic and Proteomic centers, Sequencing and Synthesis facilities, Ultrastructural and Flow Cytometric facilities as well the Agricultural Service Laboratories that are available for research endeavors.Additional Requirements
+Furthermore, the University has core facilities and service laboratories, including Functional Genomic and Proteomic centers, Sequencing and Synthesis facilities, Ultrastructural and Flow Cytometric facilities as well the Agricultural Service Laboratories that are available for research endeavors.Additional Requirements:

 All applicants must possess a Ph.D. in poultry/avian science or a closely related field.